-Phi Theta Kappa, an international honor society of two-year colleges, is the world’s largest and most prestigious honor society serving two-year colleges.
-Eligibility is based on GPA, number of units completed and payment of membership fees.
+Phi Theta Kappa (PTK), an international honor society of two-year colleges, is the world’s largest and most prestigious honor society serving two-year colleges.
+Membership in PTK is designed to recognize excellence in academic achievement, with eligibility based on GPA, number of units completed and payment of membership.

 The organization offers many opportunities for scholarships, intellectual enrichment, and personal development through programs based on Phi Theta Kappa’s four hallmarks of scholarship, leadership, service, and fellowship.

-In recent years, Phi Theta Kappa members from Citrus College have achieved prominence in Phi Theta Kappa at the state and national level, through their rankings on the organization’s academic teams.
-For more information, visit the PTK website.
+Citrus College's Beta Nu Eta chapter of Phi Theta Kappa consistently receives Five Star rankings which is the highest ranking awarded from PTK.
+In recent years, Phi Theta Kappa members from Citrus College have achieved prominence in Phi Theta Kappa at the state and national level, through their rankings on the organization's academic teams.
+For more information, visit the PTK website or Beta Nu Eta.